Note: This was originally written in March of 2013. I updated it in June 2020 because life happened and my why grew even bigger.

 A few days ago, I read a beautiful post by Sellabit Mum.
 I thought it would be nice to write something of that sort in my blog too so that I can have something to show the kids when they ask about why I blog.
 Here goes!

 To my little ones, this is why I blog…

-I want to remember the first time I held the both of you in my arms, the first time you smiled, your first step, your first word.
-I want to remember your monthsaries and birthdays, the first time you went trick or treating, Easter egg hunting and Ninong/Ninang hunting during the holidays.
+I want to remember the first time I held each of you in my arms, the first time you smiled, your first step, your first word.
+I want to remember your monthsaries and birthdays, the first time you went trick or treating, Easter egg hunting, and Ninong/Ninang hunting during the holidays.

 I want to remember even the smallest of things.
-The times when you two would tease each other until one of you cries, the times when both of you take on Mommy and make me cry out of frustration.
+The times when you would tease each other until one of you cries, the times when all of you take on Mommy and make me cry out of frustration.
 I want to remember our little heart-to-heart talks–even though you have your own “languages.”
-Trust me when I say that Mommy understands both of you clearly. 🙂
+Trust me when I say that Mommy understands all of you clearly.

-I want to remember EVERYTHING because for me, every moment with the two of you is worth capturing — big or small.
+I want to remember EVERYTHING because, for me, every moment with the four of you is worth capturing — big or small.

 I blog because I want to connect with like-minded people.
 People who are like me: parents in the process of learning the twists and turns of parenthood.
 I learn so many things from them and I am happy to know that they get a few tips and tricks from my blog, too.
 My readers and fellow mom/dad bloggers are my our virtual family.
 Thank them, when you have the chance.
 They have provided the support your daddy and I need when being parents becomes too difficult.